Defendant accused of calling victim ‘cheating whore’ during 911 call

 Todd told the prosecutor he sent his son to the edge of the road to flag down the first responders.
 According to his testimony, it was just Todd and Amy alone in the truck as the operator coached him to perform CPR.

-The prosecution claims it’s during that time the defendant whispered derogatory remarks.
+The prosecution claims it was during that time the defendant whispered derogatory remarks.

-In the redirect, Todd maintains he did not make those remarks.
-Earlier in his testimony, he also claimed that he and Amy had already worked through her extramarital affairs, and at the time of the 911 call he held no resentment towards his wife about her cheating.
+On redirect, Todd maintained he did not make those remarks.
+He previously testified that he and Amy had already worked through her extramarital affairs, and at the time of the 911 call, he held no resentment towards his wife about her cheating.